 - 1. Submission of an Application for Admission to the Professional Nursing Program. - 2.
-Minimum grade of "C" in courses listed as prerequisite to the Professional Nursing Program. - 3.
+Minimum grade of "C" in courses listed on the Department of Nursing Plan of Study as prerequisite to the Professional Nursing Program. - 3.
 Cumulative GPA of 2.75 on a scale of 4.0 (based on the Department of Nursing Plan of Study). - 4.
+Meet the designated requirements of a standardized entrance examination.

-Completion of Nurse Entrance Test (NET).
-Minimum of high school level math and reading composite scores required. - 5.
-Meet health requirements.
+5. Meet health requirements.